-- Two 1.8m / 100L advanced trees established at time of planting - 50% garden bed coverage with appropriate planting density - Retaining walls must be constructed from stone, masonry, concrete or steel -no timber - Fence visible to the street must be Type 2A or 2B (no pine fence to be visible) - .
+- Two 1.8m / 100L advanced trees established at time of planting - 50% garden bed coverage with appropriate planting density - Retaining walls must be constructed from stone, masonry, concrete or steel -no - Fence visible to the street must be Type 2A or 2B (no pine fence to be visible) - .
 Letterboxes must be a modern, contemporary aesthetic constructed from rendered masonry or similar.

-Disclaimer: Please note that the items listed above are extracts from the residential Design Standards and Guidelines, designed to give you a high level understanding of the additional covenant requirements for lots 4199 - 4211 in the Cinnamon Release (Stage1) and lots 4235 - 4241, 4494 & 4495 in the Cinnamon Release (Stage 2).
-Please refer to the full residential Design Standards and Guidelines for a detailed description of the covenant requirements.
+Disclaimer: Please note that the items listed above are extracts from the residential Design Standards and Guidelines, designed to give you a high level understanding of the additional covenant requirements for lots 4154 - 4158 in the Autumn Release.
+Please refer to the full residential Design Standards and Guidelines for a detailed description of the covenant requirements